AyanavaN/voice_home_automation/README.md

 #Instruction:-

-download the vosk model into the vosk folder.
+1) Download the vosk model into the vosk folder.
 You can find the link inside the vosk folder.

-Install Required Packages by executing the following code
+2) Install Required Packages by executing the following code

-pip install -r requirements.txt
+3) Execute pip install -r requirements.txt

-then execute the new2 python file.
+4) Then execute the new2 python file.

-if you are on a raspberry pi you can un-comment the GPIO part.
+5) If you are on a raspberry pi you can un-comment the GPIO part.